-Tennessee encourages safe gun practices with sales tax holiday for gun safes
+Tennessee makes permanent sales tax exemption for gun safes

 States where gun safes are exempt from sales tax